Get a free, no obligation personal loan quote with rates as low as 6.99%

 In Prince Edward Island, under the law, employers must pay their workers a minimum pay rate.
-Minimum wages are usually set every year to reflect the cost of living and are meant to ensure that employees are able to cover the basic costs of living, including food and shelter.
+Minimum wages are usually set every year to reflect the cost of living and are meant to ensure that employees can cover the basic costs of living, including food and shelter.

 Let’s go into more detail about the minimum wage in PEI this year, and what exceptions may exist.